2-Lb Honey/Oat Sandwich Bread Recipe (With Bread Machine, Oven & Solar Oven Baking Instructions)

 Solar Oven Option For Baking Bread

-I use my solar oven to bake bread outside. #TexasHomesteader
+Sometimes I use my solar oven to bake 2 loaves of honey/oat sandwich bread outside. #TexasHomesteader

-When the bread was ready to be baked I placed them in my preheated solar oven.
+When the bread is ready to be baked I place them in my preheated solar oven.

 The King Arthur site indicates a perfectly-baked loaf of yeast bread will have an internal temperature of 190 degrees F. if you want to check with a quick-read or *Wireless Thermometer just to be sure.
 The bread crust will be lightly golden-brown.

-Anyway, here’s the recipe I use for a 2-lb loaf from my bread machine. (or TWO one-pound loaves baked in the solar oven!)
+Anyway, here’s the recipe I use for a 2-lb loaf from my bread machine. (or TWO one-pound loaves baked in a regular oven or solar oven!)

 Oatmeal Sandwich Bread - 2-Lb Loaf